EbunAluko/Code-Path-Pre-work/README.md

 ## Hello_World_App

 ### App Description
-`TODO://` This project is aimed at learning hiw to use Xcode to build an app from scratch.
+`TODO://` This project is aimed at learning how to use Xcode to build an app from scratch.
 I made an app that changess background colours with the click of a button.

 ### App Walk-though
 `TODO://`